mindsdb/mindsdb-docs-old/mindsdb-docs/docs/FAQ.md

 ### What type of data can MindsDB learn and predict from?

-Currently, we support tabular data, this is CSV, excel, json files and urls or relational data stores.
-For more information please see the [data sources documentation](data-sources)
+We support tabular data, this is CSV, Excel, JSON, text files, pandas data frame, URLs, s3 files or MySQL, Mongo, ClickHouse, PostgreSQL data stores.
+For more information please see the [data sources documentation](/features/DataSources/).

 ### How does it work? ###